ahmedHanie93/Personal-projects/Design/designs/RTFB.md

 **A:** Pseudonymization retains the record for audit and fraud purposes while masking PII, which aligns with financial regulatory requirements.

-### Q4: What happens if PUPEE or a downstream system fails?
+### Q4: What happens if ENTITLEMENT or a downstream system fails?

 **A:** The orchestrator retries the request.
 After 3 failures, it escalates to SRE.
 The failure is logged in the ForgetReceipt.